MapsPeople/docs/src/android/v3/getting-started/map.md

    }
 }
 fun initMapControl(view: View) {
-   mMapControl = MapControl(applicationContext)
+   //Creates a new instance of MapControl mMapControl = MapControl(applicationContext)
-   mMapControl.setGoogleMap(mMap, view)
+   //Sets the Google map object and the map view to the MapControl mMapControl.setGoogleMap(mMap, view)
+   //Initiates the MapControl
    mMapControl.init { error ->
        if (error == null) {
            runOnUiThread {